 From 11-16 March 2019, Thomas Diez and Bettina Ahrens organized the workshop “Identity and Conflict: Revisioning Relations in the EU-Neighbourhood” in Tbilisi, Georgia.
 Students from Armenia, Azerbaijan, Georgia and Germany worked on theories of nationalism and identity construction in the countries of the South Caucasus, reflected on the role of the European Union as well as Russia and worked on their intercultural communication skills.
 Together the students developed scenarios for the respective development of the countries including possible transformation of existing conflicts.
 The workshop was organized in cooperation with SSC Europe and funded by the German Academic Exchange Service (DAAD).

-On 22 January 2019 Thomas Diez gave, as part of the Studium Generale lecture “Autonomy-Demands and Secession-Movements in Europe and the World”, a presentation on the case of Cyprus.
+On 22 January 2019 Thomas Diez gave a presentation on the case of Cyprus as part of the Studium Generale lecture “Autonomy-Demands and Secession-Movements in Europe and the World”.
 He described the causes of the conflict and traced its course along various failed rapprochements of the conflict-parties.
 Finally, Thomas Diez sketched a possible concept to solve the conflict, which then was object of intense discussions.